[[caption-width-right:350:A final farewell.]]

 ** "Indiana...
 Indiana... ''let it go''."

 * The scene at the crossroads, where the argument between the Jones' about which direction to go gradually takes on more personal tones as old wounds are brought up for what, it's implied, is the first time.

 '''Henry Jones:''' ''[Deeply hurt]'' Oh yes she did.
 Only too well.
-Unfortunately, that's why she kept her illness from me.
-Until all I could do was mourn her.
+Unfortunately, she kept her illness from me and all I could do was mourn her.